Beliefs

 COMMUNITY

 We strive to be a church family that reflects God’s love and grace.
-We invite those searching for hope and purpose to know Him better by knowing us.
+We invite those searching for hope and purpose to know God better by knowing us.
 Our doors are open to the community, creating a space where everyone is welcome.

 We believe the church is the people not the building.
 We are a fellowship of believers living as the presence of Jesus in the world.
 By reaching beyond our walls to serve those in need, we fulfill His call, remembering, “Whatever you do for the least of these, you do for me.”